pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 ## Settings Tab

 ### Connecting and Using Telephone Books
-The mobydick Client offers you the option of connecting more than just the internal Company Telephone Book.
-Moreover, depending on your wishes, the order in which the Telephone / Address books are searched and then displayed by the Client can also be altered, for example whether the mobydick Telephone Book or your personal Apple / Outlook address book should be searched first.
+The pascom Client offers you the option of connecting more than just the internal Company Telephone Book.
+Moreover, depending on your wishes, the order in which the Telephone / Address books are searched and then displayed by the Client can also be altered, for example whether the pascom Telephone Book or your personal Apple / Outlook address book should be searched first.

 {{% notice note %}}
 Should you connect either of your Apple or Outlook Address books, you do not need to worry about whether or not your colleagues can see your private entries - They can't as your address books will only be displayed within your Client.